stormpath/stormpath-sdk-python/docs/index.rst

 his changes -- and the client was happy.  *"This is becoming a bit tricky to maintain."*, John thought.

-Over time, John received more and more reqeusts from the client:
+Over time, John received more and more requests from the client:

 - Users needed to store more data fields.
 - Requests for user data were becoming slow due to increased usage.